Scuffletown, Henderson County, Kentucky

-Scuffletown is a ghost town in Henderson County in the western part of the U.S. state of Kentucky.
-Located on the Ohio River just above the mouth of Green River, it was a city for barely 100 years but is legendary in the area because of the activities there during the American Civil War and its rough reputation.
+Scuffletown is a ghost town in Henderson County on the northern border of the western part of the U.S. state of Kentucky.
+Located on the Ohio River just above the mouth of Green River, it was a city for barely 100 years, but is well known in the area because of the activities there during the American Civil War and its rough reputation.

 Geography

-Scuffletown Bottoms, as it is called now, is on the Kentucky-Indiana border almost directly across the Ohio River from Newburgh.
+Scuffletown Bottoms, as it is called now, is on the Kentucky–Indiana border almost directly across the Ohio River from Newburgh, Indiana.
 It is situated in the northeastern portion of Henderson County, Kentucky.

 History

 Scuffletown got its start in 1800 when Jonathan Thomas Scott, aka Scott Fox, supposedly the third son of the Shawnee leader Cornstalk, married Mary Polly Cooper, a Cherokee.
 They had two sons Jonathan Scott and Thomas Scott.
 Around the time of the Cherokee removal, their father was shot to death in Shawneetown, Illinois in 1838.
 He ran a tavern in the area that passing river traffic could easily access.
-His great great grandson, Michael "Manfox" Buley still lives in Henderson County.
+His great-great-grandson, Michael "Manfox" Buley still lives in Henderson County.

 Scuffletown got its name from the flatboat people coming down the Ohio River.
-The Cherokee played stick ball and had wrestling matches right outside the tavern/trading post.
+The Cherokee played stickball and had wrestling matches right outside the tavern/trading post.
 The white people saw this as scuffling.
 According to the Annals and Scandals of Henderson County by Maralea Arnett, since he kept a good supply of liquor, it became a rendezvous for flatboatmen and others on the river.
 Often a general fight developed after several hours of drinking and the place received the name of Scuffletown.

 A school was built there sometime around 1817.
 The first church was built in 1830 at the Vanada farm.
 A tobacco stemmery was built in 1860 and shipped 400 to 450 hogsheads per year to Europe.
 A steam gristmill and blacksmith shop soon followed.
 In addition to crops of tobacco and corn, Scuffletown was noted for its large number of pecan trees.

 The site witnessed numerous Civil War-era activities.
 The Silver Lake No. 2, a sternwheel packet (steamboat) weighing some 129 tons and outfitted with six cannons capable of firing 24 pound shot, stopped at Scuffletown during its patrols of the Ohio.
 In 1863, eight Union companies of infantry and one company of artillery were stationed at Scuffletown to protect the area of Confederate raiders.
 Scuffletown is mentioned in the Civil War account "Operations of the Mississippi Squadron during Morgan's Raid".